major/rhel7stig-sphinx/doc/source/low.rst

 # grep /home /etc/fstab
 UUID=333ada18    /home                   ext4    noatime,nobarrier,nodev  1 2

-If a separate entry for the file system/partition that contains the non-privileged interactive users' home directories does not exist, or the file system/partition for the non-privileged interactive users is not /home, this is a finding.
+If a separate entry for the file system/partition that contains the non-privileged interactive users' home directories does not exist, this is a finding.

 Additional Data
 ~~~~~~~~~~~~~~~